Botnang: History

+Religion

 Botnang formed part of the parish of Feuerbach until the 15th century.
 In 1483 it became autonomous and established its own rectory.
 In 1530 the town was embraced by the Reformation.
 The oldest register of births in Botnang dates back to 1558.

 Incorporation into the Urban District of Stuttgart

 Botnang was affiliated to the parish of Feuerbach until 1483 and remained politically linked to Feuerbach until 1631.

 On April 1, 1922 Botnang was officially incorporated into Stuttgart.

 Until 1942, Castle Solitude and its entire residence remained under the jurisdiction of the district of Gerlingen (now officially the town of Gerlingen).
 On April 1, 1942 the palace was also incorporated into the Urban District of Stuttgart and re-designated to the District of Botnang.